praekeltfoundation/postgresql-to-rapidpro-sync/README.md

 **CONCURRENCY** - How many requests to make to the RapidPro API in parallel.
 Defaults to 1

+**URN_TYPE** - The type of URN that we're using to lookup the contact, eg. "whatsapp".
+The table will need a column named this, whose values are the URNs of the contacts

 ## Development
 This project uses [poetry](https://python-poetry.org/docs/).
 Start by installing it first.

+You will also need a PostgreSQL instance running, you can use the DATABASE_DSN environment variable to tell the tests how to find and connect to this instance.

 `poetry install` will install all the dependancies.